What is Finnair’s policy on pet acceptance?

-Thirdly, according to European Union directives, dogs, cats and ferrets carried across the Union must be microchipped or tattooed in a clearly manner, for easy identification.
+Thirdly, according to European Union directives, dogs, cats and ferrets carried across the Union must be microchipped or tattooed in a clear manner, for easy identification.
 Beside this microchip or tattoo, the animal must have a valid passport containing your pet’s health details, as well as rabies vaccination status.
 The Finnish Food Safety Authority can provide you with more specific information on the matter.

-Re-entry in the European Union might imply different regulations than simply travelling inside the Union.
+Re-entry in the European Union might imply different regulations than simply traveling inside the Union.
 Other documentation requirements may be in effect, so make sure you inquire for all the restrictions regarding animal welfare before traveling.